-Tasks That Fail to Discriminate or are Invalid for Other Reasons associated with its administration (such as noise or other disruptions).
+Tasks that Fail to Discriminate or are Invalid for Other Reasons

+In rare circumstances a task might not adequately discriminate between students (in such a case everyone gets the same, or a very similar, mark).
+Sometimes a task might become invalid due to problems associated with its administration (such as noise or other disruptions).
 In these circumstances your teacher, in consultation with the Manager of School Operations, will replace the original assessment task with an additional task.
 Sufficient notice in writing will be provided for any additional tasks and if necessary weightings will be adjusted accordingly.